Upturn unsubscribed user

 • Power Generation: KEPCO generates electricity through nuclear, coal, oil, LNG, hydro, and renewable energy sources.

-• Overseas Business: KEPCO participates in overseas power projects, including construction and operation of power plants.
+• Overseas Projects: KEPCO participates in international power generation and transmission projects.

 leadership logo Leadership and Structure